In the late 1890s, a young itinerant composer/ entertainer made Sedalia, Missouri his residence. What he did here made American music history.

 Sedalia has actively celebrated its ragtime heritage through the years in many different formats and through many individual organizations.
 Rarely, however, have the various community groups worked together to acknowledge or promote the area’s common cultural assets as they are right now.

 In 2015, a new collaborative initiative was begun to bring together the Liberty Center Association for the Arts, the Scott Joplin International Ragtime Festival and the Sedalia Heritage Foundation and its Ragtime Archive Project.
-This year, Sedalia’s Central Business and Cultural District became involved by contributing the Maple Leaf Rag contract signing historic standard to mark the 114 E. 5th Street site.
+In 2016, Sedalia’s Central Business and Cultural District became involved by erecting a plaque at 114 East Fifth Street, the former address of John Stark's business where he and Joplin executed the Maple Leaf Rag publishing contract.

 In the future, it is anticipated that some of Sedalia’s other fine arts and humanities organizations may join this informal cooperative effort.
 Everyone will benefit from participation.